KhronosGroup/glTF/specification/README.md

 # Properties Reference

 This section will have a detailed reference on each property. e.g. `asset`.
 This is more than what is currently in the schema.
 A one-line description and comment isn't enough, we need to fully specify behavior for each property.

-<a name="binarytypes"></a>
-# Binary Types Reference

-This section will describe the format for each of the GL types stored in the binary file.
-A reference to the GL spec for each type might be enough

-<mark>*Todo: Patrick please advise on how to tackle this*</mark>

 <a name="schema"></a>
 # JSON Schema